Sigmmma/c20/src/content/general/engine/build-types/readme.md

 # Cache and tag builds

-The [Halo resource system][tags] is [quite flexible](http://nikon.bungie.org/misc/gdc2005_mnoguchi/) as it's capable of introspection and abstracted away from the code that uses the data, allowing for the dynamically generated UIs used in [Guerilla][h1a-guerilla] and a lot of other neat features.
+The Halo resource system is [quite flexible](http://nikon.bungie.org/misc/gdc2005_mnoguchi/) as it's capable of introspection and abstracted away from the code that uses the data, allowing for the dynamically generated UIs used in [Guerilla][h1a-guerilla] and a lot of other neat features.

 Two modes were implemented in H1.